J-Tech-MFG/AdaptSim/README.md

 ---

-## Wind Simulator Inspiration
+## Wind Simulator Credits

-The wind simulator concept and mounting design were inspired by:
+The wind simulator used in this project is based on the excellent design created by:

 https://makerworld.com/en/models/1561872-3d-printed-wind-simulator-kit-for-sim-racing

-I used their design as inspiration for fan mounting and airflow implementation.
+I used their printed fan mounts and wind simulation design directly in my build because it is a well-designed and easy-to-implement solution.

-The enclosure and electronics implementation in this project were redesigned around an Arduino Pro Micro rather than the original Arduino Uno configuration.
+The only significant modification was the electronics enclosure and controller implementation.
+Instead of the original Arduino Uno based design, this project uses an Arduino Pro Micro integrated into the overall AdaptSim electronics ecosystem.

-Their files are **not included** in this repository.
-Please visit their page directly if you'd like to build their original design.
+The original creator's files are not included in this repository.
+If you would like to build the wind simulator, please visit their MakerWorld page and download the files directly from the original source.

+Thank you to the original designer for making the project available to the community.

 ---